Thoreau’s Science

 In short, without planning to, I became a scholar of Thoreau’s science as a component of Environmental History.
-I’m fully engaged as life member of the Thoreau Society, serving on its Board, and working on an upcoming PBS – Ken Burns – Florentine Films – Ewer’s Brothers — biopic on Thoreau, and regularly publishing in edited volumes and the Thoreau’s Society’s peer-reviewed journal, The Concord Sauntererwhere I will soon publish a contribution to climate change: “Thoreau’s River Seasons: A Phenological Baseline.”
-As of 2022, I had published four scholarly book reviews for the journal Environmental History, and am now working several manuscripts for submission, one on Thoreau’s sense of wildness, and another on Aldo Leopold’s classic Thinking Like a Mountain.”
+I’m fully engaged as life member of the Thoreau Society, serving on its Board, and waiting for the upcoming PBS – Ken Burns – Florentine Films – Ewer’s Brothers — biopic on Thoreau with me as a talking head.
+I’m also regularly publishing in edited volumes and the Thoreau’s Society’s peer-reviewed journal, The Concord Saunterer, where I will soon publish a contribution to climate change: “Thoreau’s River Seasons: A Phenological Baseline.”
+As of 2022, I had published four scholarly book reviews for the journal Environmental History, and am now working several manuscripts for submission, one on Thoreau’s sense of wildness, and another on Aldo Leopold’s classic “Thinking Like a Mountain.”

 Stone Walls

 My Thoreau scholarship is being paralleled by my continuing interest in New England’s Stone Walls.
 The scientific aspects of this are described in Scientific Writing.
 But an equally important part of this subject falls under the province of history.
 In September, 2023 I drew these ideas to publish a lengthy essay in Smithsonian that opened and closed with Robert Frost’s famous “Mending Wall,” making the point that his walls were far more important as symbols than they ever were as fences and boundary markers.
 As such, what had originally been created as barriers became the binding threads for New England’s rural culture.
 This essay was awarded “Best History Writing for 2023” by the professional History News Network.”
 In 2024, I drew together my ideas on how to approach the inventory, management, and interpretation of stone walls for public benefit.
-This will be published in The Public Historian in February 2025.
+This was published in The Public Historian in February 2025.

 For my work in both of the endeavors, I was elected as a member to the prestigious American Antiquarian Society, one of only two geologists this millennium.